azuredevops619/MCW-Intelligent-analytics/Whiteboard design session/WDS trainer guide - Intelligent analytics.md

 #### Baseline chat

-1. How would you recommend that AdventureWorks receive messages from mobile and desktop browsers?
+1. How would you recommend that First Up Consultants receive messages from mobile and desktop browsers?

     The flow of chat messages from a mobile browser or desktop browser begins with the mobile browser making a Web Sockets connection to a Web App, over which the web app can receive sent messages and push received messages.